Skip to content

 Table of Contents

-OneTrust serves two distinct buyer types, and the right alternative depends on which job you need to replace.
-For cookie consent and Google Consent Mode v2, Enzuzo, Osano, and Cookiebot all start under $300/month.
-For teams that also need DSAR automation, narrow to Enzuzo and Osano.
-For data governance, vendor risk, GRC, and trust center automation, evaluate TrustArc, BigID, and Ketch.
+Quick Answer: OneTrust serves two distinct buyer types, and the right alternative depends on which product you are replacing.
+For cookie consent and Google Consent Mode v2, the most common switching trigger is a 5 to 10x price increase at renewal.
+Purpose-built CMPs like Enzuzo and Cookiebot serve this segment well.
+For teams that need DSAR automation included, narrow to Enzuzo and Osano.
+For GRC, vendor risk, data governance, and trust center automation, the relevant alternatives are BigID, TrustArc and Ketch.

 OneTrust raised its minimum contract to $10,000 per year, but pricing is only one reason teams are migrating.
 Other frustrations include: a multi-month implementation that typically requires outside consultants, an interface users describe as outdated and difficult to navigate, and customer support that varies significantly by account tier.